‘Raptor Salad’ For Lunch! US F-22 Raptor Outgunned, Outmaneuvered By German Eurofighter Typhoon?

 In reality, the F-22 pilots would almost certainly detect the Typhoon much before the Typhoon becomes aware of the former’s presence, thereby allowing the Raptor to either take out the Typhoon from beyond visual range (BVR) or at least position itself in an advantageous position.

-Furthermore, the F-22 was carrying external fuel tanks, which were a hindrance to the Raptor’s maneuverability as well as its stealth.
-No pilot would dogfight for his life with external fuel tanks on his aircraft’s wings and would indeed jettison it soon as he is challenged by a hostile aircraft or much before it is challenged.
+Furthermore, the F-22 was carrying external fuel tanks, which hindered the Raptor’s maneuverability and stealth.
+No pilot would dogfight for his life with external fuel tanks on his aircraft’s wings and would indeed jettison it as soon as he is challenged by a hostile aircraft or much before it is challenged.

 As for the German Eurofighters, they were allowed to fly not only without fuel tanks but also without any kind of external munitions on them.
 This offered the German fighters much better maneuverability, and while it is possible for the Typhoon in real life to be left without any munition, but not always.
 The dogfight was tipped in favor of German Eurofighters from the onset.